kowkunt-production/wp-news-tape-plugin/wp-news-tape-plugin-checklist.md

 ### **Phase 15: Pre-Release Checklist**
 - [ ] Remove all development-only logging and test code.
 - [ ] Version bump to 1.0.0 across main file and constants.
-- [ ] Confirm Tier 1/Tier 2 features are fully locked behind license keys or capabilities.
+- [ ] Confirm self-promotion is fully available in the free version and premium syndication features are locked behind license key.
 - [ ] Verify zero PHP notices/warnings with WP_DEBUG on.
 - [ ] Test the zip installation on a completely fresh WordPress site.

 ### **Phase 16: Distribution (Freemium Model Path)**
-- [ ] **Free Version:** Submit core plugin to WordPress.org repository for broad adoption.
+- [ ] **Free Version:** Submit core plugin (with self-promotion) to WordPress.org repository for broad adoption.
 Set up SVN.
-- [ ] **Premium Tiers:** Implement a license key check that pings your commercial API.
-Prepare the commercial landing page detailing Tier 1 and Tier 2 features.
+- [ ] **Premium Tier:** Implement a license key check that pings your commercial API for Network Content Syndication.
+Prepare the commercial landing page detailing the premium syndication features.
-- [ ] Set up an automated update mechanism (e.g., using Freemius or a custom PUC library) for the premium add-ons.
+- [ ] Set up an automated update mechanism (e.g., using Freemius or a custom PUC library) for the premium add-on.
 - [ ] Prepare support documentation and ticketing system channels.